-This section allows your to configure you system for basic operation.
+This section allows you to configure your system for basic operation.
 You have the opportunity to select the system's default speed, boot-up sequence, keyboard operation, shadowing and security.

 Chipset Features Setup

 The Chipset Features Setup option is used to change the values of the chipset registers.
 These registers control most of the system options in the computer.